backtickbacktick/library/README.md

 2. Submit an [issue](https://github.com/backtickbacktick/Library/issues/new) including a link to your gist.
 3. [Dance](http://www.succeedsocially.com/dance).

-Note: The `_library` folder contains tasked used to build command the library JSON and validation testing.
+The `_library` folder contains tasked used to build the library and for validation and testing.
+Repository serving as a CDN here: https://backtickbacktick.github.io/library/